The Erasmus University Rotterdam provides the following incentive programmes for its researchers:

 Support Programme National and International Projects (SNIP)

-- (Teaching) Replacement grant for the preparation and/or writing of an (international) funding application.
+- Teaching replacement grant for the preparation of a research funding application.

 EUR Fellowships Scheme

 Due to the lack of budget and/or the growing competition it has become more difficult for recently graduated researchers to secure a permanent position at their university or acquire research funding.
 This partly due to the transfer of research funds from universities to the NWO.
 It is, however, becoming increasingly important to acquire grants at the outset of one’s career.
 With the EUR Fellowships Scheme, the Erasmus University Rotterdam wants to provide recently graduated and talented researchers with more assurance in their career move.
 In addition, the EUR Fellowship should be seen as an extra encouragement in trying to obtain external financing in spite of the increasingly lower chances of success.

 Researchers that have submitted an admissible proposal for a NWO Veni, NWO Vidi or an ERC Starting Grant, but who in spite of receiving a good evaluation, for budgetary reasons did not receive funding from NWO or the European Commission, qualify for a EUR Fellowship in the firstcoming round of the EUR Fellowships.
 The research project needs to be considered fundable by NWO or the European Commission.